Python3pkg/DynamicNumber/README.md

 What is it?
 -----------

-Dynamic Number dynamically typesets values generated in different kinds of scripts in LaTeX.
+Dynamic Number dynamically typesets values generated in different kinds of scripts in LaTeX through the use of symbolic links.
 The aim is to reduce errors resulting from out-of-date numbers by directly setting them in the number generating file and importing a symbolic link in the LaTeX source file.

 It can be used to import not only numerical values into LaTeX, but even strings and pieces of code are possible.
-The main repository is located in [this]() repository.
+The main repository is located in [this](https://github.com/opieters/DynamicNumber) repository.

+**Attention** The symbolic links mentioned here are ***NOT*** related in any kind to the symbolic links used in UNIX systems.
+See example below to see what is meant with a symbolic link.

 Installation
 ------------

 Depending on your desires, one or more might not be applicable.
 All the supported languages have a file in the `languages` folder.
-Currently only MATLAB and Python are supported to produce Dynamic Number (dn) list files.
+Currently only MATLAB and Python are supported to produce Dynamic Number (dn) list files (also called symbolic link lists).

 ### LaTeX